cambridge-collection/cudl-data-processing-xslt/README.md

 The processor can enrich outputs with each item's collection membership by querying a search service.
-This is **optional** and only happens when `SEARCH_HOST` points at a reachable cudl-search-api — a remote instance, or a local one for dev work.
+This is **optional** and only happens when `SEARCH_HOST` points at a reachable cudl-search — a remote instance, or a local one for dev work.

 To run it locally, check out the CUDL Solr and search API repositories